AML Checks – Xama HUB

 Customer due diligence means

-Taking steps to identify your customers and checking they are who they say they are.
+Take steps to identify your customers and check they are who they say they are.
 In practice this means obtaining a customer’s:

 - Photograph on an official document which confirms their identity